 The InvizBox Tor-gateway router stopped receiving firmware and secuirty updates two years after release.
-Ten months later, InvizBox decided to try and reinvent their product with an alternative firmware that focused on selling virtual private network (VPN) services from InvizBox instead of relying on the free Tor onion network.
+Ten months later, InvizBox decided to try to reinvent their product with an alternative firmware that focused on selling Virtual Private Network (VPN) services from InvizBox instead of relying on the free Tor onion network.

 InvizBox was a specialized Wi-Fi router that acted as a gateway to the Tor onion network.
 That is no longer what the product does, but you can read my 2016 review of InvizBox for the historical perspective.